AmirEhsan95/AmirEhsan95.github.io/index.md

 </div>
 I am a postdoctoral researcher in [Computational X-ray Imaging group](https://www.psi.ch/de/people/amirehsan-khorashadizadeh) at [EPFL](https://www.epfl.ch/labs/cxi/) and [Paul Scherrer Institute (PSI)](https://www.psi.ch/en/cxi), working with [Prof. Manuel Guizar Sicairos](https://people.epfl.ch/manuel.guizar?lang=en).
 My research lies at the intersection of machine learning and computational imaging, with a focus on diffractive imaging and tomography for 3D reconstruction using deep learning.
 I process the imaging data collected at the [Swiss Light Source (SLS)](https://www.psi.ch/en/sls) and collaborate with the [Swiss Data Science Center (SDSC)](https://www.datascience.ch/) on the [CHIP](https://www.datascience.ch/projects/chip) project, MaCHIne-Learning-assisted Ptychographic nanotomography.

 I obtained my PhD with [Prof. Ivan Dokmanić](https://sada.dmi.unibas.ch/en/people/head-of-sada/ivan-dokmanic) in Computer Science from University of Basel in Switzerland.
-During my PhD, I was awarded a prestigious grant to spend nine months as a visiting researcher at University College London (UCL), where I was working with [Prof. Jason McEwen](http://www.jasonmcewen.org/) on cosmological imaging problems.
+During my PhD, I was awarded a prestigious grant to spend nine months as a visiting researcher at University College London (UCL), where I worked with [Prof. Jason McEwen](http://www.jasonmcewen.org/) on cosmological imaging problems.